Saving for a house deposit

 Find out how much you will be able to put towards home loan payments by doing a budget to see how your weekly, fortnightly and monthly expenses compare to your income.
-Our guide on budgeting will give you some ideas on how to do this.
 Or use our home loan repayment calculator as a guide to work out what your repayments could be.

 Use our online calculator to figure out how much you could borrow based on the loan payments you can afford to pay each fortnight or month.